nikita8763/Netflix-landing-page/README.md

-A Responsive Netflix landing page using HTML, CSS.
+A Responsive Netflix landing page using HTML and CSS.